Saschakew/Replication-Higher-Moments-and--Efficiency-Gains-in-Recursive-Structural-Vector-Autoregressions/README.md

 # Replication Package: Higher Moments and Efficiency Gains in Recursive Structural Vector Autoregressions

-This repository contains the code to replicate the results of the paper "Higher Moments and Efficiency Gains in Recursive Structural Vector Autoregressions" by Sascha A. Keweloh.
+This repository contains the code to replicate the results of the paper "Higher Moments and Efficiency Gains in Recursive Structural Vector Autoregressions".

+## Citation

+Keweloh, S. A., & Wang, S. (2025).
+Higher Moments and Efficiency Gains in Recursive Structural Vector Autoregressions. *Oxford Bulletin of Economics and Statistics*. https://doi.org/10.1111/obes.70008

 ## Getting Started